-second level of naming to elements and attributes allowing processing software to distinguish between elements and attributes from different languages.
-A namespace is identified by a Uniform Resource Identifier5 (URI), which has the feature of being unique.
-The value of a namespace URI need have nothing to do with the XML document that uses it, but typically points to a document that defines the rules for the language.
+Namespaces in XML2 is a companion specification to the XML 1.0 specification3.
+XML namespaces add a second level of naming to elements and attributes, allowing processing software to distinguish between elements and attributes from different languages.
+A namespace is identified by a Uniform Resource Identifier4 (URI), which has the feature of being unique.
+The value of a namespace URI need have nothing to do with the XML document that uses it.
+However, it typically points to a document that defines the rules for the language.
 The URI may be mapped to a prefix, which may then be used in front of element and attribute names, separated by a colon.
 If not mapped to a prefix, the URI sets the default namespace for the current element and all of its children.

-The CellML 1.0 specification defines a small number of elements and attributes and a namespace with which they must be associated.
+The CellML 1.1 specification defines a small number of elements and attributes and a namespace with which they must be associated.
 Putting CellML elements and attributes in the CellML namespace allows them to be distinguished from elements and attributes from other vocabularies with which CellML syntax might be combined in a CellML document.
 For instance, CellML makes use of the MathML vocabulary for the definition of equations, and all MathML elements must be placed in the MathML namespace in order for CellML processing software to recognise those elements.
 The use of namespaces also allows processing software to distinguish elements and attributes from different versions of the CellML specification.
-Applications that store their own proprietary data within a CellML document must define their own namespaces, and associate their own elements and attributes with those namespaces, as discussed in Section 2.2.3.
+Applications that store their own proprietary data within a CellML document must define their own namespaces and associate their own elements and attributes with those namespaces, as discussed in Section 2.2.3.

 This specification is primarily concerned with the rules and semantics that relate to the elements and attributes in the CellML namespace, which are used in the definition of model structure.
 It is an error if documents contain elements and attributes in the CellML namespace that are not defined in this specification.
-This specification also defines how elements and attributes in the MathML, RDF and CellML Metadata namespaces can be combined with elements and attributes in the CellML namespace, and how processing software should deal with content in those namespaces.
-MathML is particularly important to CellML, because content in this namespace is considered as fundamental as content in the CellML namespace.
-Metadata is defined using elements in the RDF namespace, and linked to CellML elements using an attribute in the CellML Metadata namespace, as described in Section 86.
+This specification also defines how elements and attributes in the MathML, XLink, RDF and CellML Metadata namespaces can be combined with elements and attributes in the CellML namespace, and how processing software should deal with content in those namespaces.
+MathML is particularly important to CellML because content in this namespace is considered as fundamental as content in the CellML namespace.
+The CellML import feature makes use of the W3C hyperlink standard, XLink, to refer to other models.
+Metadata is defined using elements in the RDF namespace and linked to CellML elements using an id attribute in the CellML Metadata namespace as described in Section 85.
 Any CellML element may contain elements and attributes in other namespaces, which CellML processing software is free to ignore.

 Table 1 lists the names, URIs and recommended prefixes of the namespaces referenced in this specification.
-For interoperability, the root element of any CellML document should set the default namespace and the map the cellml prefix to the CellML 1.0 namespace URI.
+For interoperability, the root element of any CellML document should set the default namespace and map the cellml prefix to the CellML 1.1 namespace URI.
 The latter simplifies the association of elements and attributes with the CellML namespace in regions of the document where the default namespace is not the CellML namespace.
 For instance, the MathML elements used to define equations are typically placed inside a <math> element that changes the default namespace to the MathML namespace.
 A cellml:units attribute in the CellML namespace can then be added to each of MathML's <cn> elements without having to redeclare the CellML namespace every time it is used.